teddy-vltn/vinted-dataset/readme.md

-# Vinted Brands Dataset
+# Vinted Brands, Sizes and Groups Dataset

 ***I will add more brands to the dataset in the future.***

 ## Overview
 -------------

-This dataset comprises a collection of brand names and their corresponding unique identifiers from the Vinted platform.
+This dataset comprises a collection of brand names, sizes and groups and their corresponding unique identifiers from the Vinted platform.
 It is structured in JSON format, offering an essential tool for developers to implement brand-specific functionalities in applications.

 ## Dataset Structure
 -----------------